NEW: Two U.S. warships moving to Libyan coast, officials say

 Secretary of State Hillary Clinton dispatched Stevens to Libya to be the American link to rebel forces battling to overthrow Gadhafi.

-"He arrived on a cargo ship in the port of Benghazi and began building our relationships with Libya's revolutionaries," Clinton said Wednesday.
-"He risked his life to stop a tyrant, then gave his life trying to build a better Libya."
+“He arrived on a cargo ship in the port of Benghazi and began building our relationships with Libya’s revolutionaries,” she said after his death was announced.
+“He risked his life to stop a tyrant, then gave his life trying to build a better Libya.”

 At a Washington news conference held by American religious leaders to condemn both the violence and the anti-Muslim film, Aujali called Stevens “the right man for the right position for the right time.”